pink1024/pink1024.github.io/_posts/2017-06-21-Code with WS-Discovery in Win32.md

 ---
 layout: post
-title: "How to code with ws-discovery in win32"
+title: "Code with ws-discovery in win32"
 lang: en
 comments: true
-summary: "This article describes the detail ws-discovery "
+summary: "This article describes the detail about ws-discovery "
 tags: [ws-discovery,socket,udp]
 ---